Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Register-AzRecoveryServicesBackupContainer.md

 ```

 ## DESCRIPTION
-This command allows Azure Backup to convert the �Resource� to a �Backup Container� which is then registered to the given Recovery services vault.
+This command allows Azure Backup to convert the Resource to a Backup Container which is then registered to the given Recovery services vault.
 The Azure Backup service can then discover workloads of the given workload type within this container to be protected later.

 ## EXAMPLES